jgoizueta/solar/README.md

 date = Date.new(2014, 3, 22)
 ```

-The +passages+ method returns the time of sun rise, transit and set.
+The `passages` method returns the time of sun rise, transit and set.
 Transit refers to the moment the sun crosses the local meridian, i.e.
 to local solar noon.